They get back from a semester of study abroad or their 2-week vacation in Europe and all they can talk about is where they’ve just been.

 3) Are you mentioning how things always better somewhere else?

 I went to college in Minnesota.
 We had a girl in my class who came from New York and couldn’t stop talking about how EVERYTHING was better in New York.
 The cookies were better in New York.
 The pizza was better in New York.
 The water was better in New York.
 New York is a great city and I love visiting there, but everything isn’t better there.
 Somethings are and some aren’t.
 I’ve seen the same thing happen with people who have lived overseas.
 Suddenly, everything is better “over there”.
-Having been to a lot of places, I know that most things are the same in most places.
-Products tend to reach a common level in most places.
+I’ve been to a lot of places and I know that most things are the same everywhere.
+Products tend to reach a common level in most countries, especially if they are imported.
 Saying something is better somewhere else is just end run around a subject so you can talk about your trip.

 4) Are you constantly wearing clothing or other items you bought on your trip to show them to people?